anthony-tresontani/django-adaptors/docs/index.rst

 Any Questions
 =============

-For any question, you can contact my at csv.tresontani@gmail.com
+For any questions, you can contact me at csv.tresontani@gmail.com